Skip to main content

 UH provides a wide range of software applications for staff and students for general and specialised subject-related use.

-All full-time and part-time students get a Microsoft Office 365 account for the duration of their time at UH.
+All full-time and part-time students get a Microsoft 365 account for the duration of their time at UH.

 Where licences permit, we aim to make all software as widely available as possible across all labs and the LRCs so that you can use it both in your timetabled sessions as well as for independent study.